tavis-siebert/gaze-guided-scene/graph/README.md

 - **Graph**: Represents a scene graph with nodes and edges
 - **Node**: Represents an object in the scene with feature management
 - **GraphBuilder**: Builds scene graphs from video data and processes gaze fixations
+- **NodeManager**: Utilities for managing nodes in the scene graph
+- **AngleUtils**: Utilities for angle calculations and conversions
+- **FeatureMatcher**: Utilities for matching features between images
+- **GraphTraversal**: Utilities for traversing and exploring graph structures
+- **GraphVisualizer**: Utilities for visualizing graph structures
+- **VideoProcessor**: Handles video loading and frame extraction
+- **DataLoader**: Handles loading and processing of dataset files

+## Code Organization

+The module is organized into several files:

+- `build_graph.py`: Contains the `GraphBuilder` class for constructing scene graphs
+- `graph.py`: Contains the `Graph` class for representing scene graphs
+- `node.py`: Contains the `Node` and `NodeManager` classes for managing graph nodes
+- `utils.py`: Contains utility functions and classes for graph operations
+- `visualizer.py`: Contains the `GraphVisualizer` class for graph visualization
+- `io.py`: Contains data loading and processing utilities

 ## Usage